|(a) Types of supervision include:

 written approval of the employing agency.
 A copy of the approval must

-accompany the supervisory plan submitted to the board.
+accompany the supervisory plan submitted to the Council.

-(C) A board-approved supervisor may not charge or collect
+(C) A Council-approved supervisor may not charge or

-a fee or anything of value from his or her employee or contract employee
+collect a fee or anything of value from his or her employee or contract

-for the supervision services provided to the employee or contract
+employee for the supervision services provided to the employee or

-(D) Before entering into a supervisory agreement, the
+(D) Before entering into a supervisory plan, the supervisor

-supervisor shall be aware of all conditions of exchange with the clients
+shall be aware of all conditions of exchange with the clients served

-served by her or his supervisee.
-The supervisor shall not provide
+by her or his supervisee.
+The supervisor shall not provide supervision

-supervision if the supervisee is practicing outside the authorized
+if the supervisee is practicing outside the authorized scope of the

-scope of the license.
-If the supervisor believes that a social worker
+license.
+If the supervisor believes that a social worker is practicing

-is practicing outside the scope of the license, the supervisor shall
+outside the scope of the license, the supervisor shall make a report

 (E) A supervisor shall not be employed by or under